 Unless otherwise noted, packing, transportation, customs insurance, and other loan related costs and costs identified and required by Museum shall be borne by the Borrower.

 Artifacts borrowed must be returned in a condition satisfactory to the Museum by the established termination date.
-Any extension of the loan period must be approved in writing authorized staff at least 30 days in advance of the loan termination date.
+Any extension of the loan period must be approved in writing by authorized staff at least 30 days in advance of the loan termination date.
 It must also be covered by an equal extension of insurance coverage.
 The Museum reserves the right to recall artifacts from loan on short notice, if necessary.
-Furthermore, the Museum reserves the right to cancel this loan for good cause at any time, and will make every effort to give reasonable notice thereof.
+Furthermore, the Museum reserves the right to cancel this loan for good cause at any time and will make every effort to give reasonable notice thereof.

 In the event of any conflict between this agreement and any contracts, forms, certificates, or the like provided by the Borrower, the terms of this agreement shall take precedence.